mathieugouin/hugo-arcana/README.md

 ## Configuration
 See the exampleSite folder.
-The elements on the homepage are defined in `data/homepage.yml`, where you can choose which appear and configure them.
+The elements on the homepage are defined in `data/en/homepage.yml`, where you can choose which appear and configure them.
+The directory `en` represents the data directory for English.
+In case of multilingual websites or using another language, you have to define your homepage in the associated directory.

 The mostly-empty `_index.md` files are required for marking of the active menu item to work correctly.

 You can add your own styles in your site's `assets/sass/custom.scss`, which is included at the end of the theme's `main.scss`.

+## Multilingual
+Translations for template content like the contact form are located in the `i18n` directory.
+Please feel free to contribute more languages into this directory.

 ## Showcase
 If you use this theme, let me know, and I'll list your site here!